courtiol/Rguides/README.md

 # Data transformation with ``dplyr::``
 <img src="pngs/dplyr_guide_for_one_table.png" width=400 height=283 align="right"/>

-I created this alternative cheat sheet (or guide) for those who already know a little about __dplyr__.
+I have created this alternative cheat sheet (or guide) for those who already know a little about __dplyr__.
 The point of this cheat is to help you figuring out quickly which verb, suffix and arguments to use.

+You should use the __PDF__ version of the cheat sheet for optimal quality and compatibility!

 As such the sheet complements and not substitute the official __dplyr__ cheat sheet available [here](https://github.com/rstudio/cheatsheets).